-The Environmental & Applied Solutions segment is a provider of essential technology solutions that safeguard many of the world's most vital resources and support customers to address large global challenges including environmental resource sustainability, water scarcity, management of severe weather events, food and pharmaceutical security and the impact of an aging workforce.
+The Environmental & Applied Solutions segment is a provider of essential technology solutions, unified under a common purpose of Safeguarding the World's Most Vital ResourcesTM, to support customers to address large global challenges including environmental resource sustainability, water scarcity, management of severe weather events, food and pharmaceutical security and the impact of an aging workforce.

 The Company's water quality business provides proprietary precision instrumentation and advanced water treatment technologies to help measure, analyze and treat the world's water in residential, commercial, municipal, industrial, research and natural resource applications.
-In addition to instrumentation, the water quality business provide chemical reagents, services and digital solutions.
+In addition to instrumentation, the water quality businesses also provide chemical reagents, services and digital solutions.
 The Company's product identification business provides marking and coding, and packaging and color instrumentation and related consumables for brand owners and consumer packaged goods companies that enable speed to market as well as traceability and quality control of their products.
 The product identification business's solutions help customers across consumer, pharmaceutical and industrial sectors to bring products to market, mark packaging in compliance with industry and regulatory standards and convey the safety of products to their customers.